COVID-19 Long-Term Care Facilities

 Nursing Homes are encouraged to re-engage with their onsite vaccination service provider to plan and offer the second booster vaccination opportunity for all eligible residents and staff.
 Its recommended the clinic be scheduled as soon as possible, but ensure these second booster vaccinations occur no earlier than four months from the previously held onsite booster dose opportunity.
 Medicaid and Medicare cover the vaccine administration fee so they will not incur additional cost for residents.
 Here are the options for getting residents and staff onsite vaccinations, if you need assistance (choose one):

-- Partner directly with a pharmacy that is enrolled in the federal or Louisiana COVID-19 Vaccination Program.
+- Partner directly with a vaccination provider that provides COVID-19 vaccinations.
 This can be a local retail pharmacy, long-term care pharmacy, clinic, hospital, or other vaccine provider selected by you.
-You must confirm they are available and willing to provide onsite booster doses, as soon as possible.
+If you need assistance with partnering with a local vaccination provider, please contact the Imunization Program at firstname.lastname@example.org.

-- Enroll directly as a COVID-19 vaccine provider with the Louisiana COVID-19 Vaccination Program to order and administer the booster doses accordingly.
+- Enroll directly as a COVID-19 vaccine provider with the Louisiana COVID-19 Vaccine Program to self order and administer the booster doses accordingly.
 To begin this process please send a request to email@example.com.